4th of the 2nd month 2022/2023.

 Melaḵim Bět/2 Kings 24:16 “And all the mighty brave men, seven thousand, and craftsmen and smiths, one thousand, all who were strong and fit for battle, these the sovereign of Baḇel brought to Baḇel into exile.”

-Why I highlighted this verse is to point out the expression of men that were ‘fit’ for battle, and what this teaches us is that we who are to be fit and dressed in the armour of Elohim, must be fit for battle – the reason we need to be armed in the Torah, so that we can stand and after having done all – stand!
-Many people are unable to keep standing as they are not fit in the Torah, and therefore the ability to be properly dressed in the armour of Elohim becomes too hard and they fall away!
+Why I highlighted this verse, is to point out the expression of men that were ‘fit’ for battle, and what this teaches us, is that we, who are to be fit and dressed in the armour of Elohim, must be fit for battle – and the reason we need to be armed in the Torah, is so that we can stand and after having done all, keep standing, which requires us to be fit in our reverence for our Master and His Word! .

 Another Hebrew word that is translated into English as ‘fit’ is עָתֹד athoḏ – Strong’s H6257 which means, ‘to be ready, destined, make ready’, and is translated as fit in: